zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

-I have multiple duplicate samples and stress experiments, how to get a differential modification information ?
+I have multiple replicates and stress experiments, how to perform differential modification analysis?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **Multi-experiment** in **Data Libraries** to history

-.. tip:: This section provides examples of the set of data results in data.
-Due to the long calculation time, please log in and run to prevent the project from being automatically cleaned up.
+.. tip:: This section would cost **tens of minutes**.
+In order to enable users to quickly understand the output，we uploaded the output in the **Shared Data** (named as **17 The differential CMR modification**), see section 1 to see how to import the outputs into History.

 * Click the **CMR Profiling and Differential CMR Analysis** and select tool **Differential CMRs analysis**.